Empowering journalists, Defending Press Freedom

 How the Work of Russian Destructive Groups in Kazakhstanan and Central Asia is Carried Out

 Feminist activists in Kazakhstan face regular harassment.
 Disruptors intrude into meetings, while authorities make baseless arrests, particularly before March 8 events.
-Officials deny demonstration permits on manufactured grounds.
+Officials deny demonstration permits on fabricated grounds.
 Bagila Baltabaeva, head of the "Kazakhstan Parents' Union" and Feminita opponent, is frequently implicated.
 What is this "Parents' Union" and how does it connect to Russia?

 13 March 2025instagram.com